 - lead teacher.

-These stages provide a clear career pathway where exemplary classroom teachers can be recognised and rewarded for their expertise, for their skills and for their support of other teachers.
+These stages provide a clear career pathway where you can be recognised for your expertise and skills as an exemplary classroom teacher.

 - Teaching standards (current webpage):